 The best law schools are trying to pull applicants mostly from this tiny batch of scorers at the top.
 As you get into the very best scores, you see that these scores are incredibly rare.
 My co-blogger Josh Craven’s score of 177 for example put him in the top .2 percent of scorers for that time period (2008-2011).

 You might also have noticed that the numbers are shifting a little.
 In most areas of the chart, a greater percentage of LSAT takers are achieving higher numbers, possibly because test takers are putting in more effort preparing with each subsequent year.

 Remember that the LSAT is not actually a curved test.
 There doesn’t have to be any set percentage of people getting any given score.
 This mean everyone taking it could theoretically get above a 150 if only stronger takers took a specific administration of the test.
 Instead of being curved, the LSAT is actually statistically equated.
 In plain English, that means they try to make it so a certain score is just as difficult to get in each test.
+A 169, for example, should be roughly as hard to get each test.
 So if people are better prepared than in previous years, the percentiles are going to change a little bit.

 Without further ado, here is the chart:

 We here at LSI beseech you not to get to hung up on the numbers and stats.
 The most important thing is that you get the highest score that you are able to achieve.
 Remember that by following a rigorous prep schedule you will be preparing more than the vast majority of takers, which increases your chances of being at the top of this chart.
 See our recommended schedule here to get an idea of what rigorous prep looks like.